amiruleeeiu/Spaceflight-app/README.md

 Runs the app in the development mode.\
 Open [[http://localhost:5173](http://localhost:5173/)] to view it in your browser.

-I am using react ,bootstrap & bootstrap icons, i don't use scss because i don't need to write more custom css.
+I am using typescript, react ,bootstrap & bootstrap icons, i don't use scss because i don't need to write more custom css.